open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

         static_configs:
           - targets: ['0.0.0.0:8888']
 ```

-The Target Allocator automatically scrapes metrics from the OTel Collector as
-well.

 We can take a deeper look into `serviceMonitor/opentelemetry/sm-example/0`, to
 see what scrape targets are getting picked up by running `curl` against the